 The ancestors of the Lushintone surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in the village of Lushington which was located in the county of Kent during the 12th century.

 Early Origins of the Lushintone family

-Another 197 words (14 lines of text) are included under the topic Early Lushintone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lushintone research.
+Another 99 words (7 lines of text) are included under the topic Early Lushintone History in all our PDF Extended History products and printed products wherever possible.

 Lushintone Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Lushintone include Lushington, Lussintone, Lussington and others.

 Early Notables of the Lushintone family (pre 1700)